ulises-jimenez07/coding_exercises/code_patterns.md

 - 33. Search in Rotated Sorted Array - [Solution](leet_code/binary_search/33_find_rotated_array.py)
 - 875. Koko Eating Bananas - [Solution](leet_code/binary_search/875_koko_eating_bananas.py)
 - 1011.
 Capacity To Ship Packages Within D Days - [Solution](leet_code/binary_search/1011_capacity_ship_d_days.py)

+### Binary Search (Search Space)
+**When to use:** Optimization problems, find median without merging

+**How it works:** Instead of searching in an array, search in the "answer range" (min possible value to max possible value).
+Use a helper function `feasible(x)` to determine if a value can satisfy the problem constraints.

+**LeetCode Problems:**
+- 4. Median of Two Sorted Arrays
+- 528. Random Pick with Weight
+- 410. Split Array Largest Sum
 ### Prefix Sum
 **When to use:** Range sum queries, subarray sum problems